SSL Certificate Features

 What is a low assurance/domain-validated certificate?

 A low assurance/domain-validated certificate is a certificate that only includes your domain name in the certificate (not your business or organization name).
-Certificate authorities usually can automatically verify that you own the domain name by checking the WHOIS record.
+Certificate authorities usually can automatically verify that you own the domain name by sending an automated email to an email address listed on the domain's WHOIS record.
 They can be issued instantly and are cheaper but, as the name implies, they provide less assurance to your customers.

 What is an EV (Extended Validation) certificate?

-An EV certificate is a new type of certificate that is designed to prevent phishing attacks.
-It requires extended validation of your business and authorization to order the certificate and can take a few days to a few weeks to receive.
-It provides even greater assurance to customers than high assurance certificates by making the address bar turn green.
-Learn more about EV Certificates and compare the cheapest ones.
+An EV Certificate is a new type of certificate that is designed to prevent phishing attacks.
+It requires extended validation of your business and of the person ordering the certificate.
+It can take a few days to a few weeks to receive but it provides even greater assurance to customers than high assurance certificates by making the address bar turn green.

 What is a wildcard certificate?